RealDaniG/AEGIS/AEGIS.wiki/Memory-Integration.md

 - Access the web interface at http://localhost:8003
 - View real-time memory metrics in the dashboard
 - Monitor consciousness-to-memory storage operations

+### Terminal Output Optimization
+The MemoryMatrixNode (Node 3) has been optimized to reduce verbose logging:
+- **Before**: Logged every 50 operations, creating misleading impression that only Node 3 was active
+- **After**: Logs every 500 operations with clearer messaging to show it's the MemoryMatrixNode component rather than suggesting only one node is active
+- This change ensures the terminal output accurately reflects the activity of all 13 nodes in the consciousness network

 ## 🔒 Security Considerations